queSaDiLLaSS/try/README.md

 * `language`: Check languages supported [here](https://docs.edenai.co/reference/audio_text_to_speech_create).
 * `text`: Enter the text you want to convert into audio.
 * `option`: Enter MALE or FEMALE to choose the voice gender.
+* `settings`: Specify specific models to use for some providers.
+It can be in the following format: {'google' : 'google_model', microsoft': 'microsoft_model'...}.
+Check the model available [here](https://staging-api.edenai.run/v2/info/provider_subfeatures?subfeature__name=text_to_speech&feature__name=audio).
+* `rate`: Increase or decrease the speaking rate by expressing a positif or negatif number ranging between 100 and -100 (a relative value as percentage varying from -100% to 100%).
+* `pitch`: Increase or decrease the speaking pitch by expressing a positif or negatif number ranging between 100 and -100 (a relative value as percentage varying from -100% to 100%).
+* `volume`: Increase or decrease the audio volume by expressing a positif or negatif number ranging between 100 and -100 (a relative value as percentage varying from -100% to 100%).
+* `audio_format`: Optional parameter to specify the audio format in which the audio will be generated.
+By default, audios are encoded in MP3, except for lovoai which use the wav container.
+* `sampling_rate`: Optional.
+The synthesis sample rate (in hertz) for this audio.
+When this is specified, the audio will be converted either to the right passed value, or to a the nearest value acceptable by the provider.

 ### Detect Explicit Content in Images
 Detects adult explicit content in images, that is generally inappropriate for people under the age of 18 and includes nudity, sexual activity and pornography...